Rickfalton/book_store/README.md

 SQLAlchemy: ORM for database interactions.
 SQLite: Lightweight database for data storage.
 Faker: Library for generating fake data for seeding the database.

+## Access the Project
+You can access the project on GitHub: Virtual Book Store Repository